32 Prototype code and workflow

-A concise documentation is here given of the prototype R functions designed in chapter 33 and described in § 33.2, together with an example workflow for their use.
+A concise documentation is here given of the R functions designed in ch.
+31 and described in § 31.3, together with an example of how they are used in a task.

 -